ThunixdotNet/www/articles/server.md

 ## Onion Service

 Thunix's services are available as a onion site as well.
-Our onion address is thunixme5v4rnoby.onion.
+Our Tor network (The Onion Router) address is thunixme5v4rnoby.onion.

 ## BZFlag Game Server